-A testamentary trust is a trust created pursuant to a will and has two significant advantages for the will maker and their current and future children, and grandchildren:
+A testamentary trust is a trust created pursuant to a Will and has two significant advantages for the Will maker and their current and future children, or grandchildren:

-- Protection of your assets from any financial, or other difficulties that your children may suffer.
+- Protection of your assets from any financial, or other difficulties that your children may suffer; and

 - Significant taxation advantages in terms of income splitting.